 Discussion

-Study 2 demonstrates that individuals with stronger belief in free will are also more likely to support for economic inequality, even when controlling for demographic characteristics.
+Study 2 demonstrates that individuals with stronger belief in free will are also more likely to support economic inequality, even when controlling for demographic characteristics.
 Of course, such correlational data do not necessarily indicate that belief in free will causes support for inequality.
-To test causation, we moved to experimental methods with Study 3.
+To test this causal pathway, we moved to experimental methods with Study 3.

 Study 3

 The purpose of Study 3 was to test whether manipulating belief in free will would change support for economic inequality.
 To test this, participants in Study 3 watched a video arguing either for or against the existence of free will, and then completed a measure of support for economic inequality.
 We predicted that participants who watched the video arguing for the existence of free will (Pro Free Will condition) would be more likely to support inequality than those who watched the video arguing against the existence of free will (Anti Free Will condition).
-Because belief in free will is associated with a greater desire to hold individuals accountable for their actions (Martin et al., 2017), we predicted that participants in the Pro Free Will condition would be more likely to endorse meritocracy than those in the Anti Free Will condition.
+Because belief in free will is associated with a greater desire to hold individuals accountable for their actions (Martin et al., 2017), we predicted that participants in the Pro Free Will condition would also be more likely to endorse meritocracy than those in the Anti Free Will condition.
 Additionally, because belief in free will leads to a focus on dispositional rather than situational influences on behavior (Genschow, Rigoni, & Brass, 2017), we predicted that the expected differences in support for inequality and meritocracy would be mediated by an increased endorsement of dispositional over contextual explanations for inequality.
 Finally, we tested whether participants in the Pro Free Will condition would be more likely to support redistribution than those in the Anti Free Will condition.
 However, because past research has found that preferences for redistribution are resistant to change (Kuziemko, Norton, Saez, & Stantcheva, 2015), we were agnostic about whether changing free will would influence support for redistribution.

 The sample size for Study 3 was determined using an a priori power analysis conducted in R (R Core Team, 2017) using the “pwr” package (Champely, 2017).
 We aimed for 90% power to detect an effect of size d = .20 or larger at the significance level α = .05.
 To reflect the directional nature of our hypothesis, we conducted the power analysis assuming the use of one tailed t-tests.
 The power analysis indicated that 858 participants would be required.
-However, we estimated that roughly 15% of participants would fail our attention check, so we increased our target sample size by 15% to 1010 participants.
+However, we estimated that roughly 15% of participants would fail our attention check, so we increased our target sample size by 15% to 1,010 participants.
 Target sample size, hypotheses, and planned analyses were preregistered at aspredicted.com prior to data collection.

 Methods